frankrutz/myhohoho/README.md

-# myhohoho
+# myhohoho christmas cubes

 - Purpose:
-upload minimum 1 to maximum 6 picutres, and get back a .pdf for building a "myhohoho" christmas cube to put on your christmas tree.
+upload minimum 1 to maximum 6 picutres, and get back a .pdf for building a "myhohoho" christmas cube to put onto your christmas tree.

 - Tools needed:
 paper glue + scissor